adobe/aepsdk-core-ios/Documentation/PerformanceTesting.md

 # Test Setup

 - Connect a physical iOS device to Xcode
-- Open the Xcode project from [here](https://github.com/adobe/aepsdk-core-ios/tree/main/TestApp%20), tit contains two targets used for performance testing - `PerformanceApp` and `PerformanceTests`
+- Open the Xcode project from [here](https://github.com/adobe/aepsdk-core-ios/tree/main/TestApp%20), it contains two targets used for performance testing - `PerformanceApp` and `PerformanceTests`

 # Performance Metrics